Danish Swedish Farmdog

 These lovable little canines really like people and want to spend all their time with their owners.
 They get along great with everyone: other pets, children, strangers.
 They’re super playful and need an energetic walk or playtime every day.
 They’re easy to train and will enjoy doing tricks that make you laugh and praise them.
 On the flip side, if left alone too long they manifest signs of separation anxiety and will bark, howl, dig, and chew on anything they can find to work out their frustration.

 How To Take Care of Danish Swedish Farmdogs

 Maintenance and Grooming

-Dogs of this breed have very low maintenance coats.
+Dogs of this breed have very low-maintenance coats.
 They just need to be brushed now and then to remove loose hair and control shedding and given a bath occasionally if they roll in something that smells good to them, such as dead animals or dung.
 Their nails need to be clipped regularly and their ears checked for parasites and wax.
 It’s especially important to brush the teeth of this breed.
 Their mouths are small so their teeth can get crowded up.
 Poor oral hygiene can lead to infections that can endanger your dogs health and lead to it losing some of its teeth.